 COVID-19 Canadian Border and Entry Restrictions

-At this time, people who travel to Canada by air, regardless of citizenship, will need to follow additional testing and quarantine requirements.
+At this time, people who travel to Canada, regardless of citizenship, will need to follow additional testing and quarantine requirements.

 - How COVID-19 is affecting what a visitor, temporary worker, or international student can do in Canada?